slowjams/Pro-ASP.NET-Core-Identity/zzzz3-Intro to Identity.md

 //------------------------------Ʌ

 //------------------------------V
-public class ExternalSignInModel : PageModel
+public class ExternalSignInModel : PageModel  // when user click "SignIn Externally" on the app's page, but ExternalSignInModel's "Get" page is the only relevent UI page which
-{
+{                                             // will be used after the user sign in/vertify MFA.
+The "OnPost" or "OnGetCorrelate" redirect to different pages
     public ExternalSignInModel(SignInManager<AppUser> signInManager, UserManager<AppUser> userManager)
     {
         SignInManager = signInManager;